sagemath/sage/src/doc/en/a_tour_of_sage/index.rst

     sage: S[0].rhs()  # right hand side of the equation -1/2*sqrt(4*a + 1) - 1/2

-Naturally, Sage can plot various useful functions.
+Sage can plot various useful functions, of course.

 ::